mdfurqan08/CLASS_10_Programs/README.md

 bash
 Copy code
 python Program_01.py

-Contributing
+Contributing:
 Feel free to contribute by adding new programs, improving existing ones, or fixing bugs.
 Follow these steps:

 Fork the repository.
-Create a new branch for your changes.
+1.Create a new branch for your changes.
-Make your changes and commit them.
+2.Make your changes and commit them.
-Push the changes to your fork.
+3.Push the changes to your fork.
-Submit a pull request.
+4.Submit a pull request.

 License
 This repository is licensed under the mdfurqan08 - see the LICENSE.md file for details.